-- Chalkboards and whiteboards for 1801/1809.
-The current chalkboards in these rooms are virtually unreadable by students and need to be replaced immediately (especially 1801). - Electrical outlets in 1807: There were no counter-level outlets installed in this workspace. - Reposition the sink on the west side of 1885A: The depth of the sink is good for washing large glassware, but there is a large (6") expanse of counter to reach over, resulting in terrible ergonomics and a consistently aching back for the staff. - Dimmer Switches added to instructor station in labs: 1840, 1849, 1869, and 1879. - Fenced experimental garden (off 1805 or on lawn outside the C wing): It is normal for plants grown in greenhouse facilities to move between indoor and outdoor space as part of their developmental process or for experimental reasons.
-We have outfitted Baker 1805 with grow lights in order to mimic the indoor growing space of a greenhouse but lack any outdoor space.
-Fencing in some of the outdoor areas would be an inexpensive way to mimic the growing conditions normally provided in biology departments. - Add light switch near the door that opens into 1837: There is currently only one light switch in the cadaver lab, and it cannot be accessed from the doors into either the ANAT 1 or ANAT 58 anatomy lab.
-Students have to walk across a dark room, with a potentially slippery floor, to reach the only light switch (which is on the wall backing the hallway). - Antiglare window covering on room 1869: It is very difficult for students to see the projection screen on sunny days. - Fix pocket doors into 1850 from all four offices: None of these doors will open or close easily; there is nothing to grip to open them.
+- Shadehouse in Lark Greenhouse: We would like to udpate the existing shade structure in the Lark greenhouse courtyard.
+This space is vacant and this update will help expand our Botany curriculum and campus biodiversity work. - Windows in Baker 1805: All of the windows are tinted.
+Also, the bottom windows are slatted and cannot be secured.
+We are requesting new windows that are not tinted and are either fixed or can be locked from inside if functional.
+We have specimens on display that we would like to protect while also being viewable from the exterior corridor. - Classroom shades: Seven rooms have outdated and poorly functioning horizontal pull drapes.
+All are difficult to operate and knock over items on counters.
+One set is extremely stained.
+The purchase and installation of 22 high pull shades and 18 larger pull shades would darken rooms better and improve the function and professional appearance of these seven well-used labs. - Chalkboards for 1801/1809.
+The current chalkboards in these rooms are virtually unreadable by students and need to be replaced immediately (especially 1801). - Electrical outlets in 1805/1807: There were no counter-level outlets installed in this workspace, nor an outlet at the instructor station.
+We also need outlet accessible from the seats in 1801/1809 so students can charge devices during lectures. - Video Monitor: In our frequently used anatomy classroom/lab (1830), the large screen, when lowered, covers the entire useful chalkboard.
+A wide, corner monitor would enable the instructor to display to the screen while using the chalkboard OR displaying a second image to the screen. - Reposition the sink on the west side of 1885A: The depth of the sink is good for washing large glassware, but there is a large (6") expanse of counter to reach over, resulting in terrible ergonomics and a consistently aching back for the staff. - Dimmer Switches added to instructor station in labs: 1840, 1849, 1869, and 1879. - Add light switch near the door that opens into 1837: There is currently only one light switch in the cadaver lab, and it cannot be accessed from the doors into either the ANAT 1 or ANAT 58 anatomy lab.
+Students have to walk across a dark room, with a potentially slippery floor, to reach the only light switch (which is on the wall backing the hallway). - Fix pocket doors into 1850 from all four offices: None of these doors will open or close easily; there is nothing to grip to open them.
 Faculty and staff must use their keys as a lever, which ends up bending all their keys. - Install dermestid beetle box: This is required for preparation of vertebrate skeleton specimens, but must be located at a far, safe distance from existing specimens because just one escaped beetle can ravage a collection.